 Our electroformed reflectors are mainly composed of nickel (Ni), lustrous metal with a silvery-white and slightly golden tinge.
 Nickel has an atomic number of 28 and has the ability to take a high polish.
 Nickel is one of only four metals that is ferromagnetic at room temperature, the others being iron, cobalt, gadolinium.

 Historically nickel has been used for coinage and touching up metals like iron and brass.
 Today nickel is used in many different products including stainless steel, magnets, batteries, and of course nickel electroformed optics.
 In the past nickel was commonly mistaken for silver ore.
 The unintentional use of nickel dates back to 3500BC.
 Ancient bronzes from Syria have been found to contain 2% nickel and Chinese manuscripts dating from 1400BC call this metal "white copper."
 Medieval Germans mined a red ore that they mistakenly thought was copper.
 The miners were unable to extract copper from the ore and blamed a mischievous sprite named "nickel" for the problem.

-Optiforms uses nickel anodes to manufacture its electroformed optics.
-A nickel purity of 99.9%, these S-round anodes allow optiforms to plate faster.
+Optiforms uses nickel anodes to manufacture electroformed optics.
+A nickel purity of 99.9%, these S-round anodes allow Optiforms to plate faster.
 Here is a chart that has many of the properties of nickel.